 Offers in your mailbox.
 Solicitations in your email.
-Ads popping up in your social media feeds and interrupting your favorite TV shows.
-Every day, millions of us are bombarded with information from credit card companies promising low interest rates and lucrative rewards—everything from airline miles and retail gift cards to up-front cash bonuses and statement credits.
+Ads pop up in your social media feeds and interrupt your favorite TV shows.
+Every day, millions of us are bombarded with information from credit card companies promising low interest rates and lucrative rewards.
+They offer everything from airline miles and retail gift cards to up-front cash bonuses and statement credits.
 With so many tempting offers available, it may be hard to choose just one, and a small group of enterprising consumers has developed a strategy for taking advantage of multiple offers at once: credit card churning.

 When done conscientiously, credit card churning can be an effective method for earning financial and material rewards.
 However, without a solid financial foundation and a detailed plan for managing the process, you could find yourself drowning in debt and hobbled by a bad credit score.
 Read on to determine if credit card churning is a smart choice for your situation.

-At some point, ambitious consumers realized that they could maximize their potential payouts by opening multiple cards at the same time, closing them after they had received their new account rewards and then repeating the process over and over again.
+At some point, ambitious consumers realized that they could maximize their potential payouts by opening multiple cards at the same time.
+They then close them after they have received their new account rewards and then repeat the process over and over again.
 It can be a risky strategy, but one that can pay off impressively when done properly.

 Strategies for Successful Credit Card Churning

 To ensure you come out ahead in the credit card churning race, be sure to follow these key recommendations.

 If it will be a stretch for you to pay off the balance on your card—or cards—every month, credit card churning may not be for you.
 Not only do you risk getting into serious debt that could hamstring your finances for years, but you’ll also end up paying interest on your charges that will likely negate any bonus you may earn from the spending.